On this day 81 years ago, the fate of 11 million European citizens, was decided in this beautiful and majestic building.

 Laws should provide a certain foundation, in which a prerequisite

-for the absolute solution of the problem is also the solution to
+for the absolute solution to the problem is also the solution to

 the problem of mixed marriages and persons of mixed blood.

-The Chief of the Security Police and the SD discusses the
+The Chief of the Security Police and the SD discuss the

 following points, at first theoretically, in regard to a letter